Jetstream (roller coaster)

-The Jetstream was a roller coaster located at Riverview Park in Chicago.
-It was built in 1964 and demolished only three years later in 1967 when the park abruptly went under.
-The Jetstream, which was built to replace the park's aging Greyhound roller coaster, was not yet paid off when demolished.
-The ride was shorter than its predecessor, the Greyhound.
-The ride was not as profitable as some of its more wild cousins, such as The Bobs, and The Comet.
+Jetstream was a wooden roller coaster located at Riverview Park in Chicago, Illinois, United States.
+It was built in 1964 and demolished only three years later in 1967 when the park abruptly closed.
+Jetstream, which was built to replace the park's aging Gee Wiz roller coaster, was not fully paid off when demolished.
+It was not as profitable as some of the more intense coasters at the park, such as Bobs and Big Dipper.

-Jetstream was designed by coaster designer John C. Allen and built by Philadelphia Toboggan Coasters.
+Jetstream was designed by John C. Allen and built by Philadelphia Toboggan Coasters.

-The ride was rumored to have been reassembled at a park in Rockford, Illinois after the sudden closure of Riverview, but for whatever reason, the deal fell through.
-The trains, for a short time, were used on Thunder Road at Carowinds, but have since been destroyed.